Maverick95/Advent-Of-Code-2021-Erlang/README.md

 Erlang encourages you to write fewer lines / characters of code.
 It is very "whatever the opposite of verbose is".
 Concise.
 That's the word.
 Concise.

 Disadvantages - sometimes you get multiple nested case-s and ifs where the else returns say an error.
 In these cases EVERY NESTED CONDITIONAL STATEMENT must define the "else" condition, or else (no pun intended) you get a run-time error.

+Also no offence but WHY in Erlang are the inequality operators COMPLETELY DIFFERENT THAN IN EVERY OTHER LANGUAGE KNOWN TO HUMANKIND.